Guest article: Training with FUNino

 • Let the children practice freely.
 Avoid coaching as much as possible.

-• The counter goals motivate the defender.
+• The counterattack goals motivate the defender.

 Exercise 3: FUNino game